davidsantiago/tinsel/README.md

 [viewbenchmarks](http://github.com/davidsantiago/viewbenchmarks)

 	hiccup
-	"Elapsed time: 8.295 msecs"
+	"Elapsed time: 5.397 msecs"
-	"Elapsed time: 5.585 msecs"
+	"Elapsed time: 3.905 msecs"
-	"Elapsed time: 12.104 msecs"
+	"Elapsed time: 3.058 msecs"
 	hiccup (type-hint)
-	"Elapsed time: 5.612 msecs"
+	"Elapsed time: 4.597 msecs"
-	"Elapsed time: 5.122 msecs"
+	"Elapsed time: 3.244 msecs"
-	"Elapsed time: 3.392 msecs"
+	"Elapsed time: 2.862 msecs"
 	str
-	"Elapsed time: 4.911 msecs"
+	"Elapsed time: 4.152 msecs"
-	"Elapsed time: 3.124 msecs"
+	"Elapsed time: 4.177 msecs"
-	"Elapsed time: 3.571 msecs"
+	"Elapsed time: 2.837 msecs"
 	tinsel
-	"Elapsed time: 5.333 msecs"
+	"Elapsed time: 5.268 msecs"
-	"Elapsed time: 4.347 msecs"
+	"Elapsed time: 4.135 msecs"
-	"Elapsed time: 3.724 msecs"
+	"Elapsed time: 3.281 msecs"
 	tinsel (type-hint)
-	"Elapsed time: 4.546 msecs"
+	"Elapsed time: 4.526 msecs"
-	"Elapsed time: 4.192 msecs"
+	"Elapsed time: 3.454 msecs"
-	"Elapsed time: 3.262 msecs"
+	"Elapsed time: 5.824 msecs"

 As you can see, Tinsel still allows type-hinting just like Hiccup (really, it is passing on the type-hinted forms to Hiccup).
-I believe the initial slow run of the first test is due to JIT compilation; when the order of tests is changed around, the numbers still look the same (that is, whatever is first goes slowest).
 However, it is important to remember that templates can only go as fast as the code you ask them to evaluate at run-time.

 The main new construct is the `deftemplate` macro.
 It takes the following
 arguments: